Dec 2016: We're evolving....

 1. Prefabs produce quick one-off graphs without a lot of

 customization.
-All parameters are supplied directly on the command line, with everything else falling back to sensible defaults.
+All desired parameters are supplied directly on the command line, with everything else falling back to sensible defaults.

 develop more elaborate customized graphs or unattended production applications.

-how to get the data, set up a scaled plot region and axes, and render plots and graphs.
+indicating how to get the data, set up a scaled plot region and axes, and render one or more plots and graphs.

 variety of standard graphs and plots supported